 Executive Director

-Purnima's bio |
+Nicholas's bio |

 Melissa's bio |

-Melissa Jennings (she/her) is the director of special projects and operations at the Knowledge Institute on Child and Youth Mental Health and Addictions (the Knowledge Institute).
+Melissa Jennings (she/her) is the director of operations and support services at the Knowledge Institute on Child and Youth Mental Health and Addictions (the Knowledge Institute).
 Melissa holds a master’s degree in child studies and a bachelor’s degree in psychology.
 Early in her career, she was involved in a range of program evaluation and community-based research initiatives in the areas of school-age childcare, early years, social-emotional learning, violence against women and programming for seniors.
 Melissa joined the Knowledge Institute’s leadership team in 2012 and has led the evaluation support program, the knowledge broker team and most recently key internal planning- and performance-related activities.
 Melissa oversees the Knowledge Institute’s operations. |

 Director, Research and Knowledge Mobilization